 Dehumidifiers should do exactly as their name implies and remove moisture from the air.
 B-Air® offers conventional dehumidifiers and LGR types.
-Most professionals choose a dehumidifier based on how much water it can remove.
+Most professionals choose a commercial dehumidifier based on how much water it can remove.

 Water removal is measured in pints per day (PPD).
 There are two kinds of standard measuring units for it: Saturation and that of the American Home Appliance Manufacturers (AHAM).
 The basic difference in the standards is the conditions in which dehumidifiers undergo testing.